kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

   cannot process the snapshot.
 Some of these signals (CRIU/gVisor versions in particular) are not exposed to the control plane today, so surfacing them (for example through Node Declared Features or node status) is a prerequisite worth designing early, even though portability across heterogeneous environments is a [Non-Goal](#non-goals) for alpha.
-A likely shape is a scheduler plugin backed by the checkpoint controller that hints at compatible nodes.
+A likely shape is a restore-aware scheduler plugin backed by the checkpoint controller that hints at compatible nodes.
+It would start by pinning a restore to the node the checkpoint came from, and then add compatibility checks.
+DRA was also discussed: it can express GPU compatibility, but software versions such as CRIU and the kernel are not devices, and relying on DRA would require a DRA driver on every cluster that uses restore.
 Node migration is large enough to be its own KEP, designed with SIG Scheduling.
+Other SIGs with future use cases (for example SIG Autoscaling, for creating replicas from a checkpoint) will be consulted so the API can cover them later.

 ## Drawbacks